xwmx/nb/README.md

 # create a new note containing "This is a note."
 notes add "This is a note."

-# creare a new password-protected, encrypted note
+# create a new password-protected, encrypted note
-notes add "# Secret Document" --encrypt
+notes add --title "Secret Document" --encrypt

+# create a new note with piped content
+echo "Note content." | notes add
 ```

-`notes add` with no arguments will open the new, blank note in your
+`notes add` with no arguments or input will open the new, blank note in your
 environment's preferred text editor.
 You can change your editor using the
 [`$EDITOR`](https://askubuntu.com/questions/432524) variable in your
 environment or [`notes settings`](#configuration).

 `notes` files are [Markdown](https://daringfireball.net/projects/markdown/)
 files by default.
 To change the file type, see `notes help add`

+#### Listing Notes

 To list your notes and notebooks, run `notes` with no arguments: